Gromacs#

 mdrun_d.MPI

-There are also single/double precision versions of the tools that come with the application, with the same naming scheme as above.
+There are also single/double precision versions of the tools that come with the application for CPU builds, with the same naming scheme as above.
 For more information look at the Gromacs homepage and at the Gromacs documentation.

 Serial execution#